jmartinez159/grooby/README.md

 ---

-## 🧪 Testing
+## Testing

-Groobi includes comprehensive test coverage with unit and end-to-end tests.
+Grooby includes comprehensive test coverage with unit and end-to-end tests.

 ### Run All Tests